The Fraud Triangle – Understanding Fraud Risk

 Company culture is particularly relevant.
 The paper The Fraud Triangle revisited (Schuchter & Levi, 2016), suggested that “all Fraud Triangle elements are highly influenced by the corporate culture in their companies”.
 If company culture and values do not embrace ethics, integrity, and honesty, employees are less likely to feel that they should.

 If one or more elements of the fraud triangle are not present, the risks of fraud are significantly lowered.
-It makes sense that organisations should monitor all these elements with the aim of making it as difficult as possible for fraud to take place.
+It makes sense that organizations should monitor all these elements with the aim of making it as difficult as possible for fraud to take place.

 • Reduce pressure and know your employees

 Make sure company targets are realistic and achievable to reduce the risk of accounting fraud.
-New employees should be screened to detect previous fraudulent behaviour.
+New employees should be screened to detect previous fraudulent behavior.
 Perceived poor treatment by a company can put a person at risk.
 If employees feel they can talk about financial or personal issues they will not feel that the only way out is to solve the problem themselves.

 • Reduce opportunity with internal controls and software

 The right software will help prevent, monitor, and detect occupational fraud.
-Trustpair’s systems run automatic checks of payment files and detect suspicious behaviour.
+Trustpair’s systems run automatic checks of payment files and detect suspicious behavior.
 They will improve the quality and safety of third-party data and increase security, particularly for procure-to-pay systems.

-• Reduce the opportunities for rationalisation
+• Reduce the opportunities for rationalization

-Company culture needs to promote openness and ethical behaviour.
+Company culture needs to promote openness and ethical behavior.
 A clear fraud detection plan should make sure processes are in place to deter and detect it.
 All employees should receive regular training on avoiding and detecting fraud and should feel able to report it.

 Prevention is better than the cure and our software assists with reducing your risk of fraud.
 Please contact us to find out how we can help you and to request a demo today.